clfregis/arduino_nano_ISP/README.md

 When flashing using the USB-to-Serial chip we are giving instructions (physically) through the RX/TX pins to the bootloader to enter in flash mode and receive a bunch of hexadecimal values to reprogram it.
 Thus, we are capable to reflash the program itself, but we are not capable to remove the bootloader (we can do it using ISP programmers).

-On the other hand, when flashing using the ISP we are giving the same instructions, however, through specific pins reserved for this "more advanced" flashing mode, where we can even reflash the bootloader.
+On the other hand, when flashing using the ISP we are giving the same instructions, however, through three SPI lines (MISO, MOSI and SCK) according to the standard SPI programming protocol.
+These pins are reserved for this "more advanced" flashing mode, where we can even reflash the bootloader.

 On both cases, the RESET pin of the target microcontroller is pulled down momentarily to begin sending these instructions.